Data Intensive Computing – High Performance Computing

 As on of the centers for National High Performance Computing (NHR) ZIH offers special HPC resources as well as individual support and consulting.
 The systems are available to all scientists from all over Germany.

-The HPC system „Barnard“ with about 60,000 CPU cores, operated by ZIH, achieves a peak performance of more than 4 PFlop/s (quadrillion floating point operations per second).
+The HPC system „Barnard“ with approx. 75,000 CPU cores, operated by ZIH, achieves a peak performance of more than 4,5 PFlop/s (quadrillion floating point operations per second).
 Additionally, the system is equipped with a shared storage of about 40 Petabyte.
 Therefore it provides the basis to successfully investigate compute-intensive and data-intensive problems of various scientific disciplines, like computational fluid dynamics, weather and climate modeling, material science, electrodynamics, life sciences, and bioinformatics.

 Furthermore, systems with 192 GPU accelerators and 2PB fast flash memory are available especially for data analytics, machine learning, and artificial intelligence applications.